sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 Basic scripting example
 ------------------------
-Building and running short or long EEGLAB Matlab scripts saved by EEGLAB history can be that simple.
+Building and running short or long EEGLAB MATLAB scripts saved by EEGLAB history can be that simple.
 Simply perform any EEGLAB processing desired via the EEGLAB menu, save the EEGLAB command history, and re-run the saved script file.
-Matlab will repeat all the steps you performed manually.
+MATLAB will repeat all the steps you performed manually.

-Below is an example following the first several steps of the main tutorial of Matlab script copied from the history.
+Below is an example following the first several steps of the main tutorial of MATLAB script copied from the history.
 It includes some of the first basic manipulations that must be performed on a dataset.
 This example works with the tutorial dataset *eeglab_data.set* and the corresponding channel location file *eeglab_chan32.locs*.
-We have added a few lines of code to locate the data files on your computer and Matlab-style comments, but otherwise, the script is directly copied from the EEGLAB history.
+We have added a few lines of code to locate the data files on your computer and MATLAB-style comments, but otherwise, the script is directly copied from the EEGLAB history.
 The script in this section is available [here](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab_history.m).
 Typing the command ''\>\> eegh'' would return.